 Richard Ashcroft live in Manchester

-RICHARD ASHCROFT ALBERT HALL
+PICTURES OF RICHARD ASHCROFT ALBERT HALL

 Richard Ashcroft Albert Hall, Manchester gig didn’t disappoint.
 Ashcroft with a voice of rustic gold, poetry for lyrics and performance of pure passion and enthusiasm took the audience on a rollercoaster of emotions from nostalgia trips of ‘Sonnet’ and ‘Song for the lovers’ to a haunting rendition of his latest track ‘That’s how strong.’